Joint JD LLM Program

 General Information

-Lewis & Clark Law School offers a joint JD/LLM degree program in Environmental and Natural Resources Law.
+Lewis & Clark Law School offers a joint JD/LLM degree program in Environmental, Natural Resources Law, & Energy Law.
 The joint degree is designed for Lewis & Clark law students who would like to obtain both a JD degree and Master of Laws (LLM) degree.

 When the JD and LLM degrees are pursued separately, it generally takes a full-time student two to three years to earn the JD degree, and one additional year to earn the LLM degree (26 credits).
 The joint degree program will allow Lewis & Clark law students to receive the LLM degree in just one additional semester beyond their JD studies.
 Students are allowed to apply a portion of their Lewis & Clark JD credits to the LLM degree.